-- For each above dust sample, we consider two size distributions (SD) to likewise investigate the dependence of the dust lidar PDR on the particles size: - The coarser SD, represented in grey in Fig. 1.
-This SD is more representative of mineral dust particles close to dust regions, although it does not cover the full range of large dust particles measured close to dust sources, showing particles with diameters > 50 μm (Ryder et al., 2019),
+For each above dust sample, we consider two size distributions (SDs) to likewise investigate the dependence of the dust lidar PDR on the particle size:

-A finer SD, plotted with a black line in Fig. 1, aimed at being more representative of mineral dust particles after long-range transport, i.e. farther from the dust source regions.
+- the coarser SD, represented in gray in Fig. 1, is more representative of mineral dust particles close to dust regions, although it does not cover the full range of large dust particles measured close to dust sources, showing particles with diameters $> 50 \,\mu m$ (Ryder et al., 2019), and - a finer SD, plotted with a black line in Fig. 1, aimed at being more representative of mineral dust particles after long-range transport, i.e., farther from the dust source regions.

-The SD were obtained by adding / removing a cyclone to our experimental set-up allowing to add / remove particles with diameter above 800 nm, thus exploring particles size ranges below and above 800 nm, as asked for in Tesche et al. (2019).
-More precisely, the two considered SD correspond to a size distribution with and without coarse mode.
-The SD were measured with an optical particles sizer (OPS 3330) coupled with a scanning mobility particles sizer (SMPS 3081), which selects the dust particles as a function of their electric mobility, this latter quantity being diameter-dependent.
-As in Järvinen et al. (2016), our size instruments could not measure dust particles with diameter above 10 μm.
+The SDs were obtained by adding/removing a cyclone to our experimental setup, allowing us to add/remove particles with a diameter above 800 nm, thus exploring particle size ranges below and above 800 nm, as asked for in Tesche et al. (2019).
+More precisely, the two considered SDs correspond to a size distribution with and without coarse mode.
+The SDs were measured with an optical particle sizer (OPS 3330) coupled with a scanning mobility particles sizer (SMPS 3081), which select the dust particles as a function of their electric mobility, this latter quantity being diameter-dependent.
+As in Järvinen et al. (2016), our size instruments could not measure dust particles with a diameter above 10 μm.
 According to the manufacturer, such giant particles (Ryder et al., 2019) are however present in our dust samples, at a low number concentration.
-The measured SD are representative of what is observed in atmosphere, with a low number concentration of more than 10 μm particles, as observed by Weinzierl et al. (2017).
-The particles SD displayed in Fig. 1 are in agreement with the specifications provided by the manufacturers.
+The measured SDs are representative of what is observed in the atmosphere, with a low number concentration of more than 10 μm particles, as observed by Weinzierl et al. (2017).
+The particle SDs displayed in Fig. 1 are in agreement with the specifications provided by the manufacturers.